toyo-itorii/Catalyst-Wiper/README.md

 # Roadmap

-1. Cook a python script that factory reset a password locked Cisco 3750.
+1. Create the repo and find a cool name

 # Problem